MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/latvia/emea-lva-vat-declaration-latvia.md

 For more information about how to set up registration categories and registration types, see [Registration IDs](../europe/emea-registration-ids.md).

-Follow these steps to define the VAT registration number that EM uses during generation of the VAT declaration for Latvia.
+To define the VAT registration number that EM uses during generation of the VAT declaration for Latvia, follow these steps.

 1. Go to **Tax** \> **Setup** \> **Electronic messages** \> **Electronic messages processing**, and select the **LV VAT declaration** processing.
 2. On the **Message additional fields** FastTab, in the **Tax registration number** field, define the VAT registration number that should be used in the VAT declaration for Latvia.